-Campbell Duncan has worked as an international consultant in 20 countries, over the past two decades.
-He has worked in Azerbaijan, Bangladesh, Botswana, Bhutan, Cambodia, Guyana, India, Indonesia, Lesotho, Mongolia, Pakistan, Samoa, Sierra Leone, Sri Lanka, Tonga, UAE (Dubai), Uganda, Uzbekistan and Vanuatu.
+Campbell Duncan has worked as an international consultant in 20 countries over the past two decades.
+He has worked in Azerbaijan, Bangladesh, Botswana, Bhutan, Cambodia, Guyana, India, Indonesia, Lesotho, Mongolia, Pakistan, Samoa, Sierra Leone, Sri Lanka, Timor Leste, Tonga, UAE (Dubai), Uganda, Uzbekistan, Vanuatu and Vietnam.

 Campbell’s international project work has included policy development, law reform, institutional strengthening and professional skill development.
 He has prepared reports, drafted legislation, conducted stakeholder consultation (individual interviews, small group discussions, seminars and workshops) and trained administrators.
 Sectoral areas have included: land use planning, land acquisition and resettlement, regulation of roads infrastructure and road traffic, judicial administration, legislative drafting, building control, decentralisation and local government.